-His painting “Backstage” starts a discussion on the influence of Cubism and collage on the painting, as well as his New Orleans heritage and performances.
-Other paintings in Rose’s prolific collection show influences across art history, from Surrealism and Abstract Expressionism to the Fauvists; and Rose discusses how De Kooning, Miro and Picasso have inspired his acrylic paintings over a period of more than 25 years.
+His painting “Backstage” starts a discussion on the influence of Cubism and collage on the work, as well as that of his New Orleans heritage and performances.
+Other paintings in Rose’s prolific collection show influences across art history, from Surrealism and Abstract Expressionism to the Fauvists; and Rose discusses how De Kooning, Miro and Picasso have inspired his acrylic paintings for more than 25 years.

 Rose’s Journey to Painting

-Although he is best known for his fascinating career as a drummer, having a prolific career among Reggae band “The Wailers” and teaching percussion for generations of eager students, Rose deserves no less acclaim as a visual artist.
-He began painting in 1992 when one of his percussion students, McGuffey Art Center member Gloria Mitchell, had to stop studying with him after an accident that injured her wrist.
+Best known for his fascinating career as a drummer, especially for his time with Reggae band “The Wailers,” and for teaching percussion to generations of eager students, Rose deserves no less acclaim as a visual artist.
+He began painting in 1992 when one of his percussion students, Charlottesville’s McGuffey Art Center member Gloria Mitchell had to stop studying with him after an accident that injured her wrist.
 She invited Rose into her studio, gave him a canvas and various paints, and told him to think about his music.
 Rose describes how he was “intimidated” by the process, but he returned, studying with Mitchell every week for several years.
-His first show at the original Mudhouse Coffee propelled his art career forward to a membership at McGuffey and exhibitions at numerous Charlottesville locales, including BozArts gallery and Second Street Gallery (where he has also served on the board).
+His first show at the original Mudhouse Coffee in downtown Charlottesville propelled his art career forward to a membership at McGuffey and exhibitions at numerous other Charlottesville locales, including BozArts gallery and Second Street Gallery (where he has also served on the board).

 Touring the house, where the number of drums exceeds the amount of furniture, and the amount of paintings exceeds the number of drums, I can see the intensity and focus that Rose brings to his art forms.
 The physical intensity of performing and painting, both of which require Rose to lose himself in the process, takes a toll.
 Rose actually stopped painting for two years when he found it too demanding to balance with his music.
 He often forgets to remember to eat and drink.
 Like the rest of us, Rose is looking for balance between the physical and the mental, and between the music and the painting.
 He is quick to share his knowledge of how painting nurtures his performances and his availability to give, but instead of seven- or eight-hour painting sessions, he tries to now paint in two-hour segments.